 Not all numbers are portable, it primarily depends on geography and

 where the number was originally connected.
+However, all carriers must make portability available.
 Your wireless representative

 can automatically tell you whether a phone number is portable according